vidjil/vidjil/doc/user.md

 This opens another window/tab.

 ## How is productivity computed?
 Why do I have some discrepancies with other software?

-Vidjil-algo computes the productivity by checking that the CDR3 comes from an in-frame recombination and that there is no stop codon in the full sequence.
+Vidjil-algo reports CDR3 as *productive* when they come from an in-frame recombination, the sequence does not contain any in-frame stop codons, and, for IGH recombinations, when the FR4 begins with the `{WP}-GxG` pattern.
+This follows the ERIC guidelines ([Rosenquist et al., 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5508071/)).

-The productivitiy as computed by Vidjil-algo may differ from what computes other software.
+The productivity as computed by Vidjil-algo may differ from what computes other software.
 For instance, as of September 2019, IMGT/V-QUEST removes by default insertions and deletions from the sequences to compute the productivity, as it considers them as sequencing errors.